Japanese possessives: Zokusuru

-‘John belongs to/is affiliated with the ANU.’

 This verb is included in this list in order to describe the difference in translation meanings.

 Expressing possession using particle no (の)

 Possession and relationships

 The particle no (の) is used to express possession, either figuratively or literally, of one noun phrase by a second noun phrase, by indicating that the noun preceding no is the possessor, and the noun following is the possessee.
 Both the possessor and the possessee can be alienable or inalienable: